Melinda Katz: Private sector

-2009 New York City Comptroller Democratic Primary
+2009 New York City Comptroller Democratic primary

 In 2009, Katz ran for New York City Comptroller in a four-person Democratic primary.
-She finished third with 20 percent of the vote, behind winner John Liu and second-place David Yassky.
+She sought to diversify pension funds, expand bank access to residents in poor neighborhoods, require greater transparency in the New York City Department of Education, and explored investing pension fund money in distressed debt.
+She was the only female who was running for any citywide political office that year.
+She finished third with 20% of the vote, behind winner Councilman John Liu and runner-up Councilman David Yassky.

-Borough President
+Queens Borough President (2014–20)

 In 2012, Katz announced her plans to run for Queens Borough President in 2013.
-She was endorsed by Congresswoman Grace Meng, Councilman Leroy Comrie and the 1199 Hospital Workers Union.
-She won the Democratic nomination, defeating former New York City Councilman Peter Vallone Jr. and others, and went on to easily win the general election.
-She was re-elected in 2017.
+Her priorities were reported by The New York Times as including "an economic master plan for development in the borough ... [and] a better plan for Flushing Meadows-Corona Park, where a soccer stadium is being considered."
+She was endorsed by The New York Times, Congresswoman Grace Meng, Councilman Leroy Comrie, Pastor and former Congressman Floyd Flake, and the 1199 Hospital Workers Union.
+She won the Democratic nomination, defeating former New York City Councilman Peter Vallone Jr. by 11 percentage points.
+She went on to win the general election with 80% of the vote.